freeseek/mocha/wdl/README.md

 | A        | 20      | hapmap370k.A.as.bcf   | hapmap370k.A.as.bcf.csi   | hapmap370k.A.pgt.bcf | hapmap370k.A.pgt.bcf.csi |
 | B        | 20      | hapmap370k.B.as.bcf   | hapmap370k.B.as.bcf.csi   | hapmap370k.B.pgt.bcf | hapmap370k.B.pgt.bcf.csi |

-The `output_tsv_file` from the MoChA pipeline will include these columns
+The `output_tsv_file` from the MoChA pipeline will include these columns.
+If you are only interested in imputing genotype without extending the MoChA calls, you do not need to include columns `vcf` and `vcf_index`

 Notice that the imputation pipeline acts independently on each batch and on each chromosome so that you do not have to run all batches and chromosomes at once in one job.
 Running imputation as multiple jobs will not affect the final result.
 You can control which batches are imputed through the `batch_tsv_file` input table and you can control which chromosomes are imputed through the `target_chrs` string array